Track a Money Order

-- Details needed: When you buy a money order, you should get a receipt with details about the money order.
+- Details needed: When you buy a money order, you should receive a receipt with details about the money order.
 To do any tracking, you’ll need to provide the money order number and the amount of the money order.
 If you don’t have that information, look for any photos or copies of the money order and keep that information the next time you buy a money order.

-- Contact the recipient: If possible, communicate with whoever you sent payment to.
+- Contact the recipient: If possible, communicate with whoever you sent your payment to.
 Sometimes people and businesses don’t process orders immediately, and they take even longer to deposit payments they’ve received.
 Getting information directly from your payee may be easier than filling out forms.

 Tracking Money Orders from the USPS

-If you can’t wait that long, there are reports of unofficial “workarounds” that might help you determine whether or not the money order was cashed or deposited.
+If you can’t wait that long, there are supposedly some unofficial “workarounds” that might help you determine whether or not the money order was cashed or deposited.
 For example, you can try the post office inquiry line or use the Money Order Inquiry System, and see if the item “does not match.”
 However, the information you get might not be reliable because that system was not designed to do what you’re trying to do.
 The only way to know for sure is to use Form 6401 and wait.

-Tracking MoneyGram money orders is a bit easier – if you only need to know whether or not the money order was cashed.
-Call MoneyGram’s automated response line at 1-800-542-3590.
-You’ll need to provide your money order number and the exact dollar amount, and you’ll learn whether or not the item is still outstanding.
+Tracking MoneyGram money orders is a bit easier.
+Call MoneyGram’s automated response line at 1-800-542-3590 or use MoneyGram's online tracking system.
+You’ll need to provide your money order number and the exact dollar amount; the system should then tell you whether the item has been cashed or not.

 Western Union Process